life-itself/tao/governance/README.md

 See [Co-living at Life Itself](https://tao.artearthtech.com/coliving)

-#

 # Appendix - FAQs

 ![Imgur](https://i.imgur.com/LCFggf8.jpg)

 ### Fig 3: An early drawing from the Life Itself Nucleus Sprint Aug 2018

-*   Wouldn’t it be better if Life Itself central fund reinvested all it surplus into Life Itself?
-*   What that is that people make money out of Life Itself, that they earn it from the profit earning of associated companies of Life Itself
-*   Why would Life Itself want to be a non-profit?
-*   Fear: is that the making money will kill the community

 ![Imgur](https://i.imgur.com/fqew18N.png)

 # FAQs

 ## Definition of Membership and how to join